dgroomes/calcite-playground/class-relationships/README.md

   * DONE Figure out where the 100 rows value is coming from and try to update it.
 Update: I think maybe I should switch gears and try to learn about Calcite inner workings from a blessed entrypoint like a custom adapter, like the CSV one.
 Because what I'm doing is jumping into the middle.
 Answer: https://github.com/apache/calcite/blob/54e3faf0618c25a63b1c40c0ec3855ce0b842127/core/src/main/java/org/apache/calcite/prepare/RelOptTableImpl.java#L243
-* HOLD Why does the Calcite "interpreter" not use the "fast path" for joins?
+* HOLD (I think it's as simple as "don't use the interpreter" but it's murky to me still) Why does the Calcite "interpreter" not use the "fast path" for joins?
 By contrast, a demo "CSV using Calcite" demo program (like my own in `csv/`) will not use the interpreter and instead use `org.apache.calcite.linq4j.EnumerableDefaults.mergeJoin` and I think the Janino generated code (not 100% sure).
 The reason I'm using the interpreter is that I found that it's the only way to avoid JDBC and therefore to use the relational algebra API directly.
 But maybe Calcite just